Web Developer 3: Job Description and Skills

 Educational and Other Benefits of Employment

 Web Communications Technology group creates and supports campus-wide web solutions at Western.
 We develop and support the main Western website, create tools and templates for college and departmental web sites, and support faculty and staff personal sites on MyWeb.
+We develop Drupal sites and AngularJS frontends for the campus.
 In addition we collaborate with faculty and departments to develop and support software for special academic needs.
 The templates and standards we create support accessible, attractive, usable web sites.
-We also provide a student-staffed campus-wide support line on web issues at email@example.com .
+We also provide a student-staffed campus-wide support line on web issues at firstname.lastname@example.org .

 Students working with the Web Tech group are welcomed as blossoming professionals and, consistent with their skills, are included in discussions and implementation of our new work.
 Once they’ve proven their skills we give our students a hefty amount of responsibility and input on all facets of the group’s work.
 We teach a tremendous amount, and expect our students to learn quickly and joyfully, and then to turn around and become teachers themselves – to faculty, staff, and web developers across campus.
 In addition our students do much of the day-to-day maintenance and development of websites for many groups across campus as well as our own Western Home Page, Western Google Search Appliance, the Western Template, and our students also support Western’s Drupal initiative.
 If you have a passion for all things web, you’d love working with us.